At a Glance

 Tailor Your CV: Make sure your CV highlights your relevant experience in mechanical engineering, particularly in FMCG manufacturing.
 Emphasise your skills in planned preventative maintenance and any specific achievements that demonstrate your proactive approach to equipment care.

-Craft a Strong Cover Letter: Write a cover letter that showcases your understanding of food safety and hygiene requirements.
-Mention your problem-solving abilities and how you've successfully identified root causes of faults in previous roles.
-This is your chance to show your personality and enthusiasm for the role.
+Craft a Strong Cover Letter: Write a cover letter that showcases your understanding of the food safety and hygiene requirements in a production environment.
+Mention your problem-solving abilities and how you can contribute to reducing downtime and improving equipment performance.

-Highlight Relevant Skills: In your application, clearly outline your basic electrical competence, such as fault finding and isolations.
-This will show that you can support minor repairs and work effectively with production teams, which is crucial for this position.
+Highlight Relevant Skills: In your application, clearly outline your basic electrical competence, such as fault finding and minor repairs.
+This will show that you are well-rounded and capable of supporting the maintenance team effectively.

 Follow Up: After submitting your application through our website, consider sending a polite follow-up email after a week or so.
-This shows your continued interest in the position and can help keep your application top of mind for the hiring team.
+This shows your enthusiasm for the role and keeps you on their radar.

 How to prepare for a job interview at Consortium Professional Recruitment Ltd